secondmatty/script-library/README.md

 # Matt's LSL Script Collection

-## Liucense
+## License
 This scripts in this repository are  distributed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 You may distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
+See [LICENSE](LICENSE) for details.

 ## What's in the box
 | Script  | Purpose  |